TechCeo/Analyzing-LLAVA-Performance-on-Select-Dataset/README.md

    jupyter lab
    ```

-4. Open `LlavamodelDL.ipynb` as the primary analysis notebook.
+4. Open `llava_performance_analysis.ipynb` as the primary analysis notebook.
 5. Update file paths in the notebook if needed to point to your local dataset or model files.

 ### Notes on paths and environment